Constellation-Labs/documentation-hub/statechannels/State Channel Design Considerations.md

 temperature for a maximum of 30 minutes while Milk can only tolerate 5°F increase for 15 minutes.
-Currently, the temperatures are checked at the shipping origin and destination and only provide an indication of the highest temperature, lowest temperature, and average temperature of the container during its journey.
+Currently, the temperatures are checked at the shipping origin and destination and only provide an indication of the highest temperature, the lowest temperature, and average temperature of the container during its journey.
 This could lead to an incorrect conclusion that the meat and milk are safe to consume because of the low fidelity of the data which doesn't include duration of time for each degree in temperature change.

-The business wants to be able know if, when, and for how long the temperatures in the container exceeded the tolerance ranges for each product type.
+The business wants to be able to know if, when, and for how long the temperatures in the container exceeded the tolerance ranges for each product type.
 The business decides to create a Constellation Network state channel which will granularly track temperature during shipment by